- It is carried out within the scope of the Erasmus Charter for Higher Education and the international agreements of the higher education institution.

-- The minimum period for study mobility is full 3 months and the maximum period is full 12 months. -The minimum period for traineeship mobility is full 2 months, and the maximum period is full 12 months.
+- The minimum period for mobility for studies is full 3 months and the maximum period is full 12 months. -The minimum period for mobility for traineeship is full 2 months, and the maximum period is full 12 months.

 - The activity period should be carried out uninterrupted.
-Semester breaks and official holidays cannot be considered as interruption in study mobility.
+Semester breaks and official holidays cannot be considered as an interruption in mobility for studies.

 LIMIT OF THE TOTAL ACTIVITY PERIOD

-- The student mobility periods of a student in the same learning stage (undergraduate, graduate, PhD), if applicable the student mobility period made in the period of Lifelong Learning Program and the student mobility period in Erasmus+ period, cannot exceed 12 months in total.
-The total periods of student mobility activities made in the same learning stage, even though a grant was not given, should be planned as not to exceed 12 months.
+- The student mobility period of a student in the same learning cycle (undergraduate, graduate, Ph.D.), if applicable the student mobility period made in the period of Lifelong Learning Program and the student mobility period in Erasmus+ period, cannot exceed 12 months in total.
+The total period of student mobility activities made in the same learning cycle, even though a grant was not given, should be planned as not to exceed 12 months.

-- When the student completes his/her education in the current learning stage and moves to a new learning stage (completing undergraduate education and starting to graduate education), it is possible to carry out a new mobility up to 12 months at most at the new learning stage.
-Therefore, it is possible for the same person to carry out mobility up to 36 months at most, for being up to 12 months at most at every learning stage.
+- When the student completes his/her education in the current learning cycle and continues to a new learning cycle (completing undergraduate education and starting to graduate education), it is possible to carry out a new mobility up to 12 months at most at the new learning cycle.
+Therefore, the same person can carry out mobility up to 36 months at most, for being up to 12 months at most at every learning cycle.

-- A part of this mobility can be education and a part of it can be traineeship.
-However, if this is the case, minimum limits of this mobility should be respected.
+- A part of this mobility can be for studies and a part of it can be for traineeship.
+However, if this is the case, the minimum limits of this mobility should be recognized.

-- In the subject areas, where two stages are combined and two stages are completed in one stage (such as Medicine Education), total activity period is 24 months.
+- In the subject areas, where two cycles are combined and two cycles are completed in one stage (such as Medicine Education), the total activity period is 24 months.

 Students should meet the following minimum requirements to participate in the activity.

-- The student should be a full time student at any of the formal education stages (first, second or third stages) and enrolled in a higher education program within a higher education institution.
+- The student should be a full-time student at any of the formal education cycles (first, second or third cycles) and enrolled in a higher education program within a higher education institution.

-- a-) Cumulative academic grade point average of first grade students should be at leas 2.20/2.00
+b-) Cumulative academic grade point average of second and third-grade students should be at least 2.50/4.00.

-b-) Cumulative academic grade point average of second and third grade students should be at least 2.50/4.00.
+- a-) Cumulative academic grade point average of first-grade students should be at least 2.20/2.00

-- For the study mobility: Having sufficient number of ECTS credit burden
+- For the mobility for studies: Having sufficient number of ECTS credit

-- 4- If s/he benefited from activities at the present learning stage, the total period should not exceed 12 months.
+- 4- If s/he benefited from activities at the present learning cycle, the total period should not exceed 12 months.